lllyasviel/Fooocus/update_log.md

+# 2.1.852

+* Log system now use a table.
+If this is breaking some other browser extension or javascript developments, see also [use previous version](https://github.com/lllyasviel/Fooocus/discussions/1405).

 # 2.1.846

 * Many users reported that image quality is different from 2.1.824.
 We reviewed all codes and fixed several precision problems in 2.1.846.